KaisenAmin/c_std/crypto/README.md

 **Purpose**: This function computes a cryptographic hash of the provided data using a specified cryptographic algorithm (e.g., MD5, SHA-256, SHA3-512).
 The result is returned as a dynamically allocated array of bytes, with the length of the hash stored in the `outLength` parameter.

 **Parameters**:
   - `data`: A pointer to the input data that needs to be hashed.
   - `length`: The length (in bytes) of the input data.
   - `algorithm`: Specifies which cryptographic hash algorithm to use (e.g., `CRYPTO_MD5`, `CRYPTO_SHA256`).
   - `outLength`: A pointer to a variable where the length of the computed hash will be stored.

-**Returns**: A pointer to the computed hash (as a byte array), or `NULL` if an error occurs (e.g., memory allocation failure or unsupported algorithm).
+**Return Value**: A pointer to the computed hash (as a byte array), or `NULL` if an error occurs (e.g., memory allocation failure or unsupported algorithm).
 The caller is responsible for freeing the memory allocated for the hash.

-**Details**:
-- The function supports multiple cryptographic algorithms, including MD5, SHA-256, SHA3, SHAKE, Blake2, RIPEMD, and others.
-- Depending on the selected algorithm, it either directly calls lower-level hashing functions (like `MD5`, `SHA256`) or uses OpenSSL's `EVP` interfaces for more complex algorithms like SHA3 and Blake2.
-- The function performs error checking, ensuring the `outLength` pointer is valid and that memory allocation succeeds.
-- If any error occurs during the hashing process, the function logs the error, cleans up any allocated resources, and returns `NULL`.
+**Usage Case**: Use as the core primitive for all hashing needs.
+The function supports multiple cryptographic algorithms, including MD5, SHA-256, SHA3, SHAKE, Blake2, RIPEMD, and others.
+Depending on the selected algorithm, it either directly calls lower-level hashing functions (like `MD5`, `SHA256`) or uses OpenSSL's `EVP` interfaces for more complex algorithms like SHA3 and Blake2.
+The function performs error checking, ensuring the `outLength` pointer is valid and that memory allocation succeeds.
+If any error occurs during the hashing process, the function logs the error, cleans up any allocated resources, and returns `NULL`.

 ---